achliopa/udemy_PythonSpark/readme.md

 * we import the MulticlassClassificationEvaluator to get more eval metrics `acc_eval = MulticlassClassificationEvaluator(labelCol='PrivateIndex',metricName='accuracy')`
 * we get rfc accurace `rfc_acc = acc_eval.evaluate(rfc_preds)`

+### Lecture 48 - Random Forest Classifications Consulting Project

+* we been hired by purina to predict why some batches of their dog food spoil much sooner than intendent.
+* the dogs food company has not upgraded to the latest machinery meaning that the amounts of the five chemicals they are using very a lot. but which is the chemical with the strongest effect?
+* they mix a batch of preservative containing 	4 chemicals (a,b,d,c) and then is completed by a filler chemical
+* scientists believe that one of A<B<C<D chemicals is causing the problem but we have to figure out which
+* we will use Machine Learning with RF to find out which param had the most predictive power. thus finding the cause
+* we have to create a model and then find out how we can decide which chemical is the problem
+* the data look like this.
+Pres_A, Pres_B, Pres_C, Pres_D: ppercentage of preservative in the mix: Spoiled label if the dog batch food was spoiled
+* what we actually want is feature importance from the model

 ## Section 14 - K-Means Clustering

 ### Lecture 50 K-means Clustering Theory and Reading